luisibanez/M-Tutorial/source/STACK_Variable.rst

 ==============

 $STACK(LEVEL [, MODE])

 $ST(LEVEL [, MODE])

-TODO: Figure out what "THING" is.

-Obviously, I'm still figuring this out.
-If you have any insights you'd like to share with me, that are more helpful than the documentation I'm using, email me: Dan.J.Hakimi@gmail.com.

-The $STACK variable (abbreviated $ST) allows one to check the current state of the call stack, I think.
+The $STACK variable (abbreviated $ST) allows one to check the current state of the call stack.

 If called with LEVEL set to 0, $STACK will return information about the way GTM was invoked.
 If called with LEVEL set to -1, $STACK will return the number of levels for which $STACK is defined.